ms-jpq/coq_nvim/README.md

   new_suffix: str
 ```

+where `Nvim` is the nvim context from [`pynvim`](https://github.com/neovim/pynvim), and `Queue` is an `asyncio` channel available for RPC.

+See the builtin LSP source for RPC example.

-where the prefix / suffix determine the cusor location, post completion.
+For completion results, the prefix / suffix determine the cusor location, post completion.

 Each client is loaded by specifying a `source.<name>.main` path relative to the parent directory of `fancy-completion`.